getsentry/sentry/src/sentry/pipeline/README.md

 ```

 Using a second view would remove the `is_valid` check from the initialization
-view, and then the second view would lookup the pipeline usng it's
+view, and then the second view would lookup the pipeline using it's
 `get_for_request` method.
 Which would look something like:

 ```python